Skip to content

 The pieces that catch agents most often:

 • Consent to share data.
-Beneficiary data collected for Medicare marketing may only be shared with another TPMO when the individual gives prior express written consent.
+Under §422.2274(g)(4), beneficiary data collected by a TPMO “may only be shared with another TPMO when prior express written consent is given by the beneficiary,” through a clear and conspicuous disclosure that lists each receiving entity individually.

 These rules tighten and shift each contract year, so AEP creative has to be re-checked annually rather than reused on autopilot.
 If Medicare is your line, the disclaimer and consent mechanics should be wired into your funnel from the start, which is the backbone of how we approach Medicare marketing for agents.
 For the rule detail itself, our breakdown of CMS Medicare marketing rules and AEP marketing strategy goes deeper than this overview can.